Updated: May 27

 That’s right, there are a few steps between growing the beans and roasting them.
 First is obviously the harvesting of the beans, since someone has to get them from the plants to the factory.
 The second is the way in which coffee is processed.
 There are two, there’s the dry process and the wet or washed, process.

 Ok, let me break it down for you guys.
 Like all berries and plants, the coffee beans are picked, when they’re ripe.
 There are two ways this can be done.
-Most of the time they’re hand-picked, because the areas Arabica coffee (which are the more common and “higher quality” beans) is grown are inaccessible to machines.
-The other method is through machine farming, and they are usually used for Robusta beans, which can be grown on flatter lands.
+In most cases, they’re hand-picked because Arabica coffee (which are the more common and “higher quality” beans) is g